Liability insurance: In the technology industry

-Because technology companies represent a relatively new industry that deals largely with intangible yet highly valuable data, some definitions of legal liability may still be evolving in this field.
-Technology firms must carefully read and fully understand their policy limits to ensure coverage of all potential risks inherent in their work.
+“Because technology companies represent a relatively new industry that deals largely with intangible and valuable data, some definitions of legal liability are still evolving in this field.
+Technology firms must read and understand their policy limits to ensure coverage of all potential risks inherent in their work”.

 Professional liability insurance typically protects technology firms from litigation resulting from charges of professional negligence or failure to perform professional duties.
 Covered incidents may include errors and omissions that result in the loss of client data, software or system failure, claims of non-performance, negligent overselling of services, contents of a forum post or email of an employee that are incorrect or cause harm to a reputation, getting rid of office equipment such as fax machines without properly clearing their internal memory, or failing to notify customers that their private data has been breached.
 For example, some client companies have won significant settlements after technology subcontractors’ actions resulted in the loss of irreplaceable data.
 Professional liability insurance generally covers such payments and legal defense within policy limits.

 Additionally, client contracts often require on-site technology subcontractors to provide proof of general liability and professional liability insurance.